zaydhassan/Portfolio-Website/README.md

 useful answer (e.g. the example questions above all resolve to real answers).
 The `@google/genai` SDK is only invoked when a key is present.

-A visitor who wants to follow up can use the in-chat "Email me" button, which opens a prefilled message to `zaydthirteen@gmail.com`.

 ## Features

 - Custom cursor with magnetic hover, glow, and contextual morphing